s223929/41934---Advanced-BIM-Materials/A4/README.md

 ---

 To conduct a building LCA, one must access a various of different quantities and materials.
 Furthermore, the selection of all or a few impact categories must be chosen.
-So, there is a few things to take into account and many surprises along the way when combining LCA with BIM.
+So, there are a few things to take into account and many surprises along the way when combining LCA with BIM.

 Therefore, this teaching tutorial will highlight three "_good-to-know before you start_" factors:
 1. Units, units and units